-Here are some of the best interactions:
+Here are some of the best interactions.

 The American President(s)

-On Her Majesty's Secret Service:
+On Her Majesty's Secret Service

 Her majesty’s most loyal subject might be one Bond, James Bond.
 Over the queen’s reign, seven actors have played 007, and Queen Elizabeth has met nearly all of them.

-In the kingdom known as Hollywood, one actress reigns over all — Meryl Streep.
+In the kingdom known as Hollywood, one star reigns over all — Meryl Streep.
 The queen of the silver screen first met the queen of England back in 1980 after a screening of "Kramer vs. Kramer."
 Streep would later go on to win an Oscar, playing one of the queen's subjects and prime ministers, Margaret Thatcher.

-Top of the Charts:
+Top of the Charts